Eddevinc/files2/wvd-in-a-day/12-Register-Azure-VM-as-Session-Host.md

 # Exercise 12: Register Azure VM as Session Host

-In the following exercise, we will be creating a virtual machine which will automatically domain join by running a script in cloud shell.
+In the following exercise, we will be creating a virtual machine which will automatically domain join by running a script in Cloud shell.
 After Deployment of virtual machine we will establish a RDP connection to the virtual machine and register the virtual machine as a session host under *WVD-HP-01* hostpool.